asaki444/full-stack-stock-app/back_end_rails_api/README.md

  #Testing

-  This api uses minitest to test models, and controllers.
+  This api uses minitest to test models.

   To run tests, enter this in the command line: